wizbeck/CLI_swstarships/README.md

 With minimal user input, the user can see all the starships and their data from the Star Wars API database, and select a certain starship to display its indivdual characteristics currently available.

+Credit for data goes to https://swapi.dev/ for all data pulled from their API.

 ## Installation